dojo/docs/quickstart/writingWidgets.rst

 Let's look at how to create a widget from scratch.

-Technically, a widget can be any javascript "class" that implements a constructor taking parameters and a srcNodeRef (a pointer to a source DOM node).
+Technically, a widget can be any JavaScript "class" that implements a constructor taking parameters and a srcNodeRef (a pointer to a source DOM node).

 .. js ::